 My team has explored global patterns of biotic interactions through a research synthesis of published and original data.
 Our databases now include over 6,000 estimates of the percentage of leaf area consumed by insects, collected from 1000+ species of woody plants in multiple localities worldwide, several hundreds of estimates of parasitism and predation on natural prey and hundreds of measurements of predator’s attack rates on artificial (plasticine) prey.
 We have paid particular attention to latitudinal changes in biotic interactions in boreal forests of Northern Europe, from 60°N to 69°N.

-We are currently compiling published data for analysis of the geographical patterns of losses of root biomass to insects across the globe.
+I am currently compiling published data and collecting original data (see Fieldwork and expeditions ) to explore geographical patterns of losses of plant biomass to sap-feeding and root-feeding insects across the globe.

 Kozlov, M. V., Lanta, V., Zverev, V. & Zvereva, E. L. (2015) Global patterns in background losses of woody plant foliage to insects.
 Global Ecology and Biogeography, 24, 1126-1135 (DOI 10.1111/geb.12347).

 We for the first time demonstrated that the latitudinal gradient in background losses of woody plant foliage to insects across the globe is hump-shaped.
 This was done by the analysis of published and original data from 836 localities.
 In temperate and polar zones, but not in the tropics, levels of herbivory correlate with mean air temperatures and are therefore likely to increase with climate warming.